-PROMOTION POLICIES - All students enrolled in the Associate Degree Nursing program must earn at least sixty-nine (69) academic semester hours with a quality point of 2.0 on all academic hours attempted.
-A quality point of 2.0 is required in the major area-nursing.
-A grade less than 2.0 in a nursing science course requires the student to successfully repeat that course in order to continue in the nursing program.
+PROMOTION POLICIES - All students enrolled in the Associate Degree Nursing program must earn at least sixty-seven (67) academic semester hours with a quality point average of 2.0 on all academic hours attempted.
+A 2.0 quality point average is required in the major area-nursing.
+A quality point average below 2.0 (grade of D or less) in one course of nursing science places the student on nursing probation.
+A second D in a nursing science course requires the student to successfully repeat that course in order to continue in the nursing program.